ms/buildtogether.tech/src/conflict.md

 > game *Ultima Online* [reported][ultima-online-players], "…we asked players what
 > percentage of the player base were degenerate player killers.
 Players responded
 > with 10%.
 The metrics told us the answer was closer to 0.1%."
 These findings
-> and many others tell us that <span i="toxic people!rarity of">a small number of
+> and many others tell us that [% i "toxic people!rarity of" %]a small number of
-> people</span> cause a disproportionate amount of grief in our communities
+> people[% /i %] cause a disproportionate amount of grief in our communities
 > (online and otherwise), and that they seem much more common than they are
 > because incidents of abuse and conflict loom large in our memories.
 >
 > The irony is that *The Walking Dead* and *Mad Max* have it completely backward:
 > when a real disaster strikes, most people actually rise to the occasion.
 As
-> [% b Solnit2010 %] describes, <span i="toxic people!misperception
+> [% b Solnit2010 %] describes, [% i "toxic people!misperception
-> of">neighbors don't turn on each other</span> in the aftermath of an earthquake
+> of" %]neighbors don't turn on each other[% /i %] in the aftermath of an earthquake
 > or a hurricane---instead, they are more likely to look out for each other than
 > under normal circumstances.
 That doesn't make for exciting viewing, though, and
 > the powerful have always wanted the rest of us to believe that the only